Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description adds value beyond annotations by explaining the output format (compact table with statuses), the meaning of each status, and that 'different' is a size signal.
-Annotations already declare readOnlyHint=true and destructiveHint=false, so the description complements without contradiction.
+The description adds significant behavioral context beyond annotations: it explains the output format (compact table with statuses), the meaning of each status, and a key caveat about the 'different' status being a size signal only.
+This supplements the readOnlyHint, openWorldHint, idempotentHint, and destructiveHint annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.